Table of Contents

 Extremely low calorie intake leads to starvation syndrome, which requires a higher level of care such as an inpatient facility or medical monitoring at a hospital.

-If a person is consuming very low nutrition they may require the following when refeeding:
+If you are eating a very low intake each day, you may require the following when re-feeding:

 The comprehensive metabolic panel and magnesium test are intended to monitor for re-feeding syndrome, which can be life-threatening.